bevyengine/bevy-website/release-content/0.15/release-notes/14257_Pack_multiple_vertex_and_index_arrays_together_into_growab.md

 The `MeshAllocatorSettings` resource allows tuning slab sizes, growth rate, and cut-offs to best fit your application's needs.
 The defaults should already be a significant win for most scenes.

-WebGL 2 does not support packing vertex buffers together, so only index buffers get combined on this platform.
+WebGL2 does not support packing vertex buffers together, so only index buffers get combined on this platform.

 Some measurements on the [Bistro] scene: